 Citizens who hope to see drug court programs granted the additional funding they need to treat a higher volume of clients and save West Virginia tax payers additional dollars can speak with their representatives about taking action if the Supreme Court fails to increase funding for drug court programs.

-Acknowledgements Judge Patricia Keller
+Judge Patricia Kelle

-Professor Kara Fisher, University of Charleston
+Professor Kara Fisher, University of Charlesto

 Professor Hallie Dunlap, University of Charleston